fabns-nano/advanced_docking_system/doc/user-guide.md

 If you set the configurations flags, you can set individual flags using the function `CDockManager::setConfigFlag` or you can set all flags using the function `CDockManager::setConfigFlags`.
-Instead of settings all flags individualy, it is better to pick a predefined set of configuration flags and then modify individual flags.
-The following predefined configurations are avilable
+Instead of settings all flags individually, it is better to pick a predefined set of configuration flags and then modify individual flags.
+The following predefined configurations are available

 - `DefaultNonOpaqueConfig` - uses non opaque splitter resizing and non opaque docking
 - `DefaultOpaqueConfig` - uses opaque splitter resizing and opaque docking